 Back to the basics

-Sometimes, in SEO, we are always looking for the new shiny red ball, but all 4 participants agreed that traditional on-page factors continue to go overlooked in 2020.
+Sometimes, as a Maryland SEO company, we are always looking for the new shiny red ball, but all 4 participants agreed that traditional on-page factors continue to go overlooked in 2020.
 Page titles, meta descriptions, website load times, quality of content, and other traditional ranking factors are still extremely important in 2020.

 Google My Business interactions